 - Report the incident(s) to the manager of the nursing home.
 Be prepared to take further action if the facility manager does not take steps to remediate the situation.

-- Alert state authorities of the situation.
-If the nursing home is in New Jersey, visit the New Jersey Department of Health website to learn more about filing a complaint about the care quality or staff.
+- Alert state authorities.
+If the nursing home is in New Jersey, visit the New Jersey Long Term Care Ombudsman website to learn more about filing a complaint about the care quality or staff.

-- If you believe that the genital bruising is the result of negligence or abuse or if urgent action is needed, we suggest having a discussion with an attorney ( In New Jersey, contact Gartenberg Howard at (201) 488-4644.)
+- If you believe that the genital bruising is the result of negligence or abuse, or if urgent action is needed, contact one of our Howard Law attornies at (201) 488-4644.

 Preserving any evidence is important.
 According to a study sponsored by the National Institute of Justice, “perpetrators are more likely to be charged if there are signs of physical trauma.”
 Pictures of bruises or doctor’s reports of bruises will strengthen the claim of sexual abuse.
 It can be difficult to prove sexual abuse cases, but physical evidence helps to support the argument.